capmeth/acid/docsite/docs/configuration/options.md

 - an array is the parameter list for `String.prototype.replace` against the relative path.
   Optionally, **RegExp** constructor parameters can be provided in an array as the first argument.

-The resulting filename from `to` is assumed to be relative to `outputDir`.
-If `to` is omitted, `null`, or results in the same or an empty string, the file is copied into `outputDir` with its original relative path.
-If `to` results in a path that is not inside `outputDir` the file is not copied.
+The resulting filename from `to` is assumed to be relative to `output.dir`.
+If `to` is omitted, `null`, or results in the same or an empty string, the file is copied into `output.dir` with its original relative path.
+If `to` results in a path that is not inside `output.dir` the file is not copied.

 ```js label="default value"
 copy: []